SergGurzhy/Nimble/README.md

 This project is designed to retrieve information from the "Nimble" server and store it.
 Information is stored in the fields: first name, last name, email, description.
+Of course, this project is done as an example, and there are many things that need to be improved.

 ### Getting Started